 STEP 7: It will confirm your current Linux distro.
 Enter ‘y’ and hit enter.

-STEP 8: Enter your root password to continue installation.
+STEP 8: Enter your root password to continue the installation.

 STEP 9: Press enter to continue.

-STEP 12: The installer will no automatically run dpkg command for each of the dependencies to download and install them.
-You need to have an internet connection.
+STEP 12: The installer will automatically run the dpkg command for each of the dependencies to download and install them.
+It would help if you had an internet connection.

 STEP 15: Enter ‘y’ when it prompts to keep HPLIP updated.

-STEP 16: Printer drivers and imaging application should be complete by this stage.
-From next step onward, it’s more of connecting your computer to the printer and get things working.
-Quitting any of below steps won’t break drivers and applications that are already installed.
+STEP 16: Printer drivers and imaging applications should be complete by this stage.
+The next step onward is more of connecting your computer to the printer and getting things working.
+Quitting any of the below steps won’t break drivers and applications that are already installed.

 STEP 15: Your HP printer must now be connected to your PC and switched ON to continue from here in GUI mode.
 Enter ‘u’ and continue in GUI mode.

 STEP 17: Select the Printer to be configured.

 STEP 18: Select the PPD file (or driver) to be used for your Printer.
 The PPD files, which are nothing but drivers similar to your printer, are displayed.
 Select the appropriate PPD file for your printer.